 Abdication of the Throne and His Peaceful Retirement Life

 After his adoptive father Zhao Gou passed away, Emperor Xiaozong of Song was very sad; soon he abdicated the throne to his crown prince, and lived a normal and quiet retire life since after.

-Years later, he passed away in his own palace peacefully, old and sick.
+Years later, he passed away in his palace peacefully, old and sick.

-He brought people in his empire with comfortable and wealthy lives, and led his country developed into a prosperous stage in the history of China; also, he tried his best and won some dignity back.
+He brought people in his empire with comfortable and wealthy lives, and led his country to develop into a prosperous stage in the history of China; also, he tried his best and won some dignity back.

 On the contrary, great ministers and generals like Li Gang and Yue Fei didn’t have a supportive, brave emperor like Zhao Shen.

 This was a tragedy for Emperor Xiaozong of Song Zhao Shen, those excellent ministers, large numbers of civilians, as well as to the Song Dynasty.

 Most of Zhao Shen’s descendants had a strong will and tried several times to fight back against the Kingdom Jin, however, they never had capable commanders in the military who could unify the realm again.

 Undoubtedly, there were still large numbers of brave and loyal people in the Song Dynasty, but the reunification was not possible anymore.